learn-co-curriculum/python-p4-phase-4-project/README.md

 Start by deciding on a domain for your app (such as "AirBNB for dogs").
 Then, decide what **user stories** your app will need.
 It is helpful to break up your user stories between what is required for the [**Minimum Viable Product** (MVP)][mvp] version of your app, and what you'd like to save for stretch features after you've met your MVP goals.

 For example:

 - MVP: As a user, I can:
-  - Sign up for an account,
-  - Log in to the site & remain logged in,
-  - Log out,
   - View a list of all available dog houses in my area and their respective reviews,
   - Create a review for one specific dog house,
-  - Modify or delete a review that I left,
+  - Modify or delete a review,
   - Create a new dog house listing.
 - Stretch: As a user, I can:
   - View dog houses on a map,